openshift-labs/cloud-native-guides/app-config.md

 >
 > * Name: `inventory`
 > * Key: `project-stages.yml`
-> * Value: *Copy-paste the content of the above project-stages.yml excluding the first and last lines (the lines that contain EOF)*
+> * Value: *copy-paste the content of the above project-stages.yml excluding the first and last lines (the lines that contain EOF)*

 Config maps hold key-value pairs and in the above command an `inventory` config map is created with `project-stages.yml` as the key and the content of the `./project-stages.yml` as the